CJ-2123/cj-2123.github.io/projects/bingo.md

 ### How to use custom bingo lists:

+1. Select "Custom" for Game.
+A file chooser will appear below
-1. Click "Choose File" and select your .json bingo list
+2. Click "Choose File" and select your .json bingo list
-2. Set your settings to whatever you like (seed, bingo mode, and board size)
+3. Set your settings to whatever you like (seed, bingo mode, and board size)
-3. Click the "Custom" button to generate a board from your goal list
+4. Click the "Generate Board" button to generate a board from your goal list

-The list will stay uploaded to the site until you close the page or browser, or until you upload a different list.
+The list will stay uploaded to the site until you navigate away from the site, or close the browser, or until you upload a different list.

 ### Requirements